gatsbyjs/gatsby/docs/docs/plugins.md

 Export function for browser/node/ssr.
 Link to lifecycle APIs doc.

-Show several examples of simple plugins (query for them directly — add a utf8 field to typegen-file to pull in utf8 string of file.
+Show several examples of simple plugins (query for them directly — add a utf8 field to File nodes to pull in utf8 string of file.
 This would mean converting this file into a JS component).

 ## Official plugins